Mladic found guilty for Bosnia genocide and war crimes

 The ICTY was set up in 1993 to try people suspected of committing war crimes during the war in Bosnia and Herzegovina and Croatia, and has convicted 83 people.
 It will close down in December.

-A European Commission spokeswoman said that the EU doesn't comment individual judgements but the the it "fully respect[s] the decisions of the ICTY and support[s] its work."
+A European Commission spokeswoman said the EU does not comment on individual judgements, but the the it "fully respect[s] the decisions of the ICTY and support[s] its work."

 She said in a statement that the judgement "touches upon some of the darkest, most tragic events" in Bosnia and Europe, and that "delivering justice and fighting impunity for the most horrific crimes is a fundamental human obligation."